neelsoumya/survival_models/README.md

-Examples of plotting survival curves and time to event analysis.
+This is a repository of examples of plotting survival curves and time to event analysis.

 https://en.wikipedia.org/wiki/Survival_analysis